Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Background

-We establish the theoretical foundation for our benchmark by recalling discrete dynamic and static SB and their relationship.
-First, we present the dynamic SB and its reduction to a static problem (\secref{subsection:background_sb_discrete}).
-Next, we analyze diffusion-type reference processes (\secref{subsection:formulation_reference_process}) that yield practical cost functions, linking to the EOT framework in \secref{subsection:background_eot}.
-Finally, we introduce our problem setting (\secref{subsection:background_problem_setting}).
+This section recalls EOT and SB, which form the core framework for our benchmark and methods.
+We begin with the dynamic SB formulation and its connection to the static SB problem (\wasyparagraph\ref{subsection:background_sb_discrete}).
+We then recall different reference processes examples (\wasyparagraph\ref{subsection:formulation_reference_process}) that induce practical cost functions and thereby connect SB to the EOT framework (\wasyparagraph\ref{subsection:background_eot}).
+Finally, we introduce the discrete-space generative EOT/SB task and specify the benchmark evaluation criteria used in this work (\wasyparagraph\ref{subsection:background_problem_setting}).